 - We conduct extensive security analysis on Google's image-based captcha service, reCaptha v2.
 We investigate and document the internal workflow of different types of captchas.
 Our findings also reveal adaptive properties of the advanced risk analysis engine that have not examined prior research. - We develop a novel and fully online system called ImageBreaker by combining advanced computer vision and browser automation techniques.
-Specifically, we develop a highly effective customized object recognition system based on YOLOv3 that combines with browser automation module to solve the captchas.
-To the best of our knowledge, we are the first to develop a real-time Im-
+Specifically, we develop a highly effective customized object recognition system based on YOLOv3 to identify and localize objects in reCaptcha challenges.
+To the best of our knowledge, ImageBreaker is the first real-time system that can break Google's image-based captcha, reCaptcha v2 with high accuracy.

-1An anonymized demo video of the attack is available at https://youtu.be/13sS_fTlK_8.
+&lt;sup>1An anonymized demo video of the attack is available at https:// youtu.be/l3sS\fTlK\8.

-- ageBreaker that can break Google's image-based captcha service, reCaptcha v2 with high accuracy. - We test our ImageBreaker against websites that use this service.
+- We test our ImageBreaker against websites that use this service.
 Our results show that for reCaptcha v2, the bots could do better than human beings when solving the captcha challenges. - We also point out the design flaws and present the future design direction and countermeasures to defend against our bots according to our experiments.